masukomi/granite-orm/README.md

 -------

-## DEPRECATED original Granite ORM functionality
+## DEPRECATED original Sandstone ORM functionality
 Warning: This code is still present in the codebase only because it hasn't been deleted yet.
 It probably still works.... probably.